Create New Document¶

 From this section you can create a document according to your requirements: you can specify the dimensions, color model, bit depth, resolution, etc.

 In the top-most field of the Dimensions tab, from the Predefined drop-down you can select predefined pixel sizes and PPI (pixels per inch).
-You can also set custom dimensions and the orientation of the document from the input fields below the predefined drop-down.
-This can also be saved as a new predefined preset for your future use by giving a name in the Save As field and clicking on the Save button.
+You can also set custom dimensions and the orientation of the document from the input fields below the Predefined: drop-down.
+This can also be saved as a new predefined preset for your future use by giving a name in the Save Image Size as: input box and clicking on the Save button.
 Below we find the Color section of the new document dialog box, where you can select the color model and the bit-depth.
 Check Colors for more detailed information regarding color.

 On the Content tab, you can define a name for your new document.
 This name will appear in the metadata of the file, and Krita will use it for the auto-save functionality as well.
 If you leave it empty, the document will be referred to as ‘Unnamed’ by default.
 You can select the background color and the amount of layers you want in the new document.
 Krita remembers the amount of layers you picked last time, so be careful.

 Finally, there’s a description box, useful to note down what you are going to do.